Inzhenerka/docs.getdbt.tech/website/docs/docs/core/connect-data-platform/snowflake-setup.md

 ### platform_detection_timeout_seconds

+The Snowflake connector uses the `platform_detection_timeout_seconds` parameter to determine how long it waits to detect the cloud platform for a connection.
+This parameter is available starting in <Constant name="core"/> v1.10.

 The `platform_detection_timeout_seconds` parameter controls how long the Snowflake connector waits when detecting the cloud platform where the connection is being made.
 Available starting in dbt Core v1.10.

 - Set to `0.0` (default) to disable cloud platform detection for faster connections.